“I’m so hungry I can eat a horse!”

 “I’m so hungry I can’t concentrate!”

-“My God is it Lunch-Time yet?”
+“My God, is it Lunch-Time yet?”

 We have all felt it!
 We have all said it, whether we are “Dieting” or not.
 When we feel this, our first thought is eating.
-We’ve all experienced that gnawing, painful feeling in our stomach, somewhere in the upper left side of your abdomen.
+We’ve all experienced that gnawing, painful feeling in our stomach, somewhere in the upper left side of our abdomen.
 These are commonly known as hunger pangs.
 Hunger pangs, or hunger pains, are caused by strong contractions of the stomach when it’s empty.
 This uncomfortable sensation is often accompanied by the desire to eat.

 When dieting, or changing your eating habits, this can happen quite often.
 Changing your dining habits to a healthy eating lifestyle is a slow process.
 Your body has to get used to the new eating regimen.
 Mentally, you are adopting a new healthier way of approaching your food choices, and this also takes getting used to.
 Our body gets used to a level of energy through our nutrition.
 When we diet, we usually eat less food.
 While the number on the scale moves downward, the brain is secretly trying to force energy intake back to its original level.
-Our brain, thinking our body is starving, goes into conservation mode.
+Our brain, thinking our body is starving, go into conservation mode.
 “You must be hungry!” is its message.

 You will also deal with being hungry from time to time and this is normal.
 The brain is telling your stomach that it needs more fuel.
 Remember your brain, your heart, your lungs run 24 hours a day 7 days a week non-stop.
 Not to mention the other systems in your body that are always running, but you shouldn’t always feel as if you are starving.
 This will just set you up for failure.
 Fortunately, you don’t have to cheat on your diet when those hunger pains hit.
 You can overcome being hungry when you are dieting in several ways.